MasterScrat/rl-insights/docs/a3c.md

 !!! tldr
     - Introduces an RL framework that uses multiple CPU cores to speed up training on a single machine.
     - The main result is A3C, a parallel actor-critic method that uses shared layers between actor and critic, n-step returns and entropy regularization.
-    - Parallel training for value-based methods is also investigated, but results are less convincing.
-    - A synchronous version called A2C, geared towards GPUs, is generally preferred nowadays.[^a2c]
+    - A synchronous version called A2C, optimized for GPUs, is generally preferred nowadays.[^a2c]

     **February 2016 - [arXiv](https://arxiv.org/abs/1602.01783)**

 Scaling up RL
 ---

-This paper introduces a multi-threaded RL training framework.
-Its main result is the **A3C algorithm**, which at the time of publication beat the state of the art on the Atari domain while training for only half the time.
-The core idea is to scale up training by using the multiple CPU cores available on modern workstations.
+This paper introduces a multi-threaded training framework.
+Its main result is the **A3C algorithm**.
+When this paper came out, it beat the state of the art on Atari games while training for only half the time!
+The core idea is to scale up training by using the multiple CPU cores.

-Scaling up the training process brings two advantages:
+Scaling up training brings two advantages:

-- It enables shorter training times, as it allows us to throw more compute at the problem
+- Shorter training times: we can throw more compute at the problem
-- It helps stabilize training, by decorrelating the experiences observed by the agent
+- More stable training: it decorrelates the experiences observed by the agent

-Decorreleting experiences
+Decorrelating experiences
 ---

-A common problem in reinforcement learning is the correlation and non-stationarity of successive experiences.
-When using off-policy methods such as [DQN](dqn.md), it is possible to use a [replay buffer](experience-replay.md) to store experiences then sample them randomly.
+A common problem in reinforcement learning is the correlation between successive experiences.
+When using off-policy methods such as [DQN](dqn.md), it is possible to use a [replay buffer](experience-replay.md) to store previous experiences that can then be sampled randomly.
 This is more complicated when using on-policy algorithms such as [policy gradient methods](policy-gradient-methods.md), as they can't reuse past experiences.

-The proposed framework addresses this problem by executing multiple agents in parallel:
+The proposed framework solves this problem by executing multiple agents in parallel:

 > Instead of experience replay, we asynchronously execute multiple agents in parallel, on multiple instances of the environment.
 This parallelism decorrelates the agents’ data into a more stationary process, since at any given timestep the parallel agents will be experiencing a variety of different states.